icadsistemi/nlog-target-datadog/README.md

 # NLog.Target.DataDog

 A NLog target that send events and logs staight away to Datadog.
-By default the sink sends logs over HTTPS
+By default the sink sends logs over HTTPS.
+It does so in batches which is more optimal way as compared to the `WebService` target.

 **Package** - [NLog.Target.DataDog](https://www.nuget.org/packages/NLog.Target.Datadog/)
 | **Platforms** - .NET 4.5, .NET 4.6.1, .NET 4.7.2, netstandard1.3, netstandard2.0